dhananjay2403/git-cheatsheet/README.md

 ❗ Try to avoid —force option when using rebase.
 It can cause issues with the project history.
 I have seen many horror stories of people using —force to fix conflicts.

+❗ Never Rebase commits that you've shared/pushed to Github

+❗ Some companies have strict guidelines regarding commit messages like ticket id to be added.
+You can use rebase to re-write your git history, before sending a pull request

 ---